fallflame/Blog-frontend-AngularJS/README.md

 Blog-AngularJS
 ==============

 I want to build a blog.
-This blog have only front-end.
-It communicate with the server use AJAX only.
+This blog has only front-end.
+It communicate with the server use AJAX.
 CSS3 with LESS